Peter Martyr Vermigli: Works

 Vermigli published an account of his disputation with Oxford Catholics over the Eucharist in 1549, along with a treatise further explaining his position.
 The disputation largely dealt with the doctrine of transubstantiation, which Vermigli strongly opposed, but the treatise was able to put forward Vermigli's own Eucharistic theology.
 Vermigli's Eucharistic views, as expressed in the disputation and treatise, were influential in the changes to the Book of Common Prayer of 1552.
-Vermigli weighed in again on Eucharistic controversy in England in 1559.
+Vermigli weighed in again on the Eucharistic controversy in England in 1559.
 His Defense Against Gardiner was in reply to Stephen Gardiner's 1552 and 1554 Confutatio Cavillationum, itself a reply to the late Thomas Cranmer's work.
 At 821 folio pages, it was the longest work on the subject published during the Reformation period.

 Vermigli's Eucharistic polemical writing was initially directed against Catholics, but beginning in 1557 he began to involve himself in debates with Lutherans.
 Many Lutherans during this time argued that Christ's body and blood were physically present in the Eucharist because they are ubiquitous, or everywhere.
 In 1561, Johannes Brenz published a work defending such a view, and Vermigli's friends convinced him to write a response.
 The result, the Dialogue on the Two Natures in Christ, was written in the form of a dialogue between Orothetes ("Boundary Setter"), a defender of the Reformed doctrine that Christ's body is physically located in Heaven, and Pantachus ("Everywhere"), whose speeches are largely taken directly from Brenz's work.
 Brenz published a response in 1562, to which Vermigli began to prepare a rebuttal, but he died before he was able to complete it.